-Halloween is just around the corner, and a New Orleans staple is coming back from the dead after COVID.
+Halloween is just around the corner, and a New Orleans staple is coming back from the dead.
 The Skeleton House is now open for viewers in St. Charles Avenue, ready for another season of spooky fun!

-Last year, we went through October without this tradition as the house-owner wanted to prevent too many people from congregating along their sidewalk.
-Louellen Berger also admitted to a NOLA newspaper she thought it would be insensitive to make jokes with skeletons as so many people worldwide were dying due to the pandemic.
+Two years ago, we survived October without this tradition, as the house owner wanted to prevent too many people from congregating along the sidewalk.
+Louellen Berger also admitted to a NOLA newspaper that she thought it would be insensitive to make jokes with skeletons as so many people worldwide were dying from the pandemic.

 A brief history of the Skeleton House of New Orleans